Fanyd271/PEOCS-PPO/README.md

+# PEOCS Final Project of Group 3
-This project is dedicated as the final project of the course PEOCS(2023).
+This project serves as the final project of the course PEOCS-2023.
 We implement the PPO algorithm on the Pong game in the gym environment.
+The realization of the PPO algorithm follows the fashion of clearRL.
+We however build